 Your tires lose air pressure each month due to weather changes and normal use, typically about 2-3 psi.
 Underinflated tires reduce fuel economy by creating extra resistance as they roll down the road.
 This resistance makes the engine work harder to power the car, burning more fuel in the process.

-A recent RMA survey revealed that only 17% of vehicles on the road had all four tires properly inflated.
-The Department of Energy maintains that underinflated tires can decrease fuel efficiency by 0.4% for every 1 PSI drop in the pressure of all four tires.
-Use our tire pressure / gas mileage calculator to determine how much you can save through regular air pressure checks.
+A recent study revealed that only 17% of vehicles on the road had all four tires properly inflated.
+The Department of Energy has found that underinflated tires can decrease fuel efficiency by 0.4% for every 1 psi drop in the pressure of all four tires.
+Use our tire pressure/gas mileage calculator to determine how much you can save through regular air pressure checks.

-In addition to regular air checks, you can also maintain your fuel efficiency by practicing responsible driving habits.
+In addition to regularly checking your tire pressure, you can also maintain your fuel efficiency by practicing responsible driving habits.
 Driving sensibly helps you decrease fuel consumption, while aggressive starts and stops use more fuel.
-The Department of Energy explains that gas usage increases significantly as you exceed 60 MPH, so maintain fuel efficiency by choosing a safe cruising speed.
+The Department of Energy explains that gas usage increases significantly as you exceed 60 miles per hour, so maintain fuel efficiency by choosing a safe cruising speed.

-Learn more about how to check tire pressure, step-by-step instructions for checking and maintaining air pressure.
-Doing so could help you increase fuel efficiency by up to 3%, as estimated by the Department of Energy.
+Learn more about checking your tire pressure with step-by-step instructions for checking and maintaining proper inflation.
+Doing so could help you increase fuel efficiency and save you money.

 Free Air Checks at Discount Tire

-Visit your local Discount Tire for a complimentary air check.
-Just look for our “free air check” sign, and a courteous staff member will be happy to check your air pressure and inspect your tires at no charge.
+Visit your local Discount Tire for a complimentary air pressure check.
+Just look for our “free air check” sign, and a courteous staff member will be happy to properly air up your tires and inspect their tread at no charge.